MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 5. When prompted, copy the full chain of your Transport Layer Security (TLS) certificate file to the Linux server.
 The script displays the correct location to use on the Linux server.

    The TLS certificate secures the connection between the devices that use the tunnel and the Tunnel Gateway endpoint.
-The certificate must have the FQDN of the Tunnel Gateway server in its SAN.
+The certificate must have the IPI address or FQDN of the Tunnel Gateway server in its SAN.

    The private key will remain available on the machine where you create the certificate signing request for the TLS certificate.
 This file must be exported with a name of **site.key**.